getkeops/keops/readme.md

 Two steps:

+1) Install pykeops package.

-1) Run the out-of-the-box working example [`./pykeops/examples/generic_example.py`](./pykeops/examples/generic_example.py).
+2) Run the out-of-the-box working examples located in [`./pykeops/examples/`](./pykeops/examples/) and [`./pykeops/tutorials/`](./pykeops/tutorials/).

-2) If you are already familiar with the LDDMM theory and want to get started quickly, please check the shapes toolboxes: [plmlab.math.cnrs.fr/jeanfeydy/shapes_toolbox](https://plmlab.math.cnrs.fr/jeanfeydy/shapes_toolbox) and [plmlab.math.cnrs.fr/jeanfeydy/lddmm_pytorch](https://plmlab.math.cnrs.fr/jeanfeydy/lddmm_pytorch).
+If you are already familiar with the LDDMM theory and want to get started quickly, please check the shapes toolboxes: [plmlab.math.cnrs.fr/jeanfeydy/shapes_toolbox](https://plmlab.math.cnrs.fr/jeanfeydy/shapes_toolbox) and [plmlab.math.cnrs.fr/jeanfeydy/lddmm_pytorch](https://plmlab.math.cnrs.fr/jeanfeydy/lddmm_pytorch).

 ### Matlab users

-Two steps:
+Three steps:

-1) Compilation of the cuda codes.
-The subdirectory `./matlab` contains a shell script `makefile.sh`.
-The user needs to custom the paths contained in this file.
-The script produces mex files callable from any matlab script.
+1) Download keops library and unzip it at a location of your choice.
+Note that temporary files will be written into keopslab/build folder, so that this directory must hhave write permissions.

-2) Run the out-of-the-box working examples `./matlab/example/convolution.m`
+2) Within Matlab, run the out-of-the-box working examples located in `./matlab/examples/`

+3) To use keops in your own Matlab codes, set the Matlab path to include "keopslab" folder and all its subfolders.

+N.B.
+Everytime you need to update or reinstall the library, make sure you replace the full directory keopslab, so that temporary files will be erased.

 #### known issues